l1h2/line_follower/README.md

 ### Initialization

-The `setup()` function initializes the system timer, `PID` controller, and logger.
+The `setup()` function initializes the system timer, and logger.

+### State Machine

+The state machine is initialized in the `main()` function and is used to manage the robot's states and transitions.
+It controls the robot's behavior and is responsible for managing the entire operation.
+It controls `PID` and `PWM` configurations, as well as interacts with all actuator modules, to determine the robot's behavior.

 ### Main Loop

-The `main()` function continuously updates the `PID` controller and checks for stop conditions.
+The `main()` loop in the `RUNNING` state of the state machine continuously updates the `PID` controller and checks for stop conditions.
 Sensor data is processed, and motor speeds are adjusted to keep the robot on the line.

 The loop works in a frame based manner, where each event has its own frame interval for performing calculations based on the running system timmer.
 This is done to allow for more precise control of the robot, as well as offloading heavy calculations to different frames, providing for more efficient use of the CPU.

+However, the entire loop is managed by the state machine and no other code can run while the state machine has control of the robot's operation.
+This is done to prevent any other code from interfering with the robot's operation, as well as to allow for more precise control of the robot.

 ### Stopping

-The robot stops after completing the specified number of laps or detecting a stop marker.
+The robot stops when reaching the `STOPPED` state in the state machine after completing the specified number of laps.
 It accomplishes this by reducing the base `PWM` value in small intervals until it reaches `0`, at which point the robot stops.
 This is done to allow for a more gradual stop, as well as to allow for the robot to stop in a more controlled manner, preventing it from stopping abruptly.

+At this moment the state machine also terminates operations and allows for other code to run, if needed.